 Luckily, you’ve got a friend on the inside; I’ve been a student in Paris for nearly five years, which is enough time to find the cheapest and most delicious options for eating on a budget in Paris.

-Home to, amongst other attractions, the Louvre and ritzy rue de Rivoli, the 1st arrondissement is one of the most touristic in Paris.
+Home to the Louvre and ritzy rue de Rivoli, the 1st arrondissement is one of the most touristic in Paris.
 While you’ll find plenty of sandwich shops and even a McDonald’s and Starbucks, opt instead for the Bistrot Victoires (6, rue de la Vrillière).
 Stop here for lunch to take advantage of generously portioned salads, all priced under €10 and offering everything from seafood to foie gras.
 For a bit more, you can have steak-frites, roast chicken or duck with fried potatoes.
 After a lunch like this, dinner can easily be bread and cheese from the grocery store!

 The 2nd arrondissement is principally devoted to businesses, and most travelers don’t find their way here during their stay.
 You should, however, check out rue Montorgueil, one of Paris’ oldest market streets, to put together a picnic on a nice day.
 Try La Fermette (86, rue Montorgueil) for cheese and Maison Collet (100, rue Montorgueil) just a few doors down for une tradition: a baguette a few centimes more expensive than a regular one, but completely worth it with regard to flavor and texture.
 At the top of rue Montorgueil (you’ll have to turn around and walk back toward Les Halles), you’ll find a lot of spaces to sit; the steps outside St-Eustache are lovely on a sunny afternoon, as there are usually people singing or playing music in front of the giant gothic church.